-To measure how much decisions matter with respect to a specific goal, we extend our decision process to a decision problem by encoding this goal into definitions for the components Val, reward, meas, \oplus , \leq and zero discussed in Section 2.
-The theory then allows the computation of best (and, as will be described below, $conditionally\ worst$) decisions for attaining $that\ given\ goal$.
+To measure how much decisions matter with respect to a specific goal, we extend our decision process to a decision problem by encoding this goal into definitions for the components Val, reward, meas, \bigoplus , \leq and zero discussed in Section 2.
+The theory then allows the computation of best (and, as will be described below, conditionally worst) decisions for attaining that given goal.
 From these we will then define the measure of responsibility.